a7b23/H-Divergence/README.md

 ### Blob

 ```
-python blob.py
+python blob_kde.py
 ```
 More arguments please check the help.

-To replicate the results for alpha = 0.05 from the paper, choose --vtype = vmin.

-To perform the hyperparameter search, run the previous script directly.
+To replicate the results for alpha = 0.05 from the paper, choose --vtype = vmin or run the previous script directly.

 ### HDGM